ChocPanda/argonaut-magnolia/README.md

 Welcome to argonaut-magnolia!

-This project is a WORK IN PROGRESS, it currently doesn't compile and has no tests
+This project is a WORK IN PROGRESS, DO NOT USE IT

-I am attempting to derive [Argonaut]() type classes namely, encoders and decoders using [Magnolia]().
-The functionality would be very similar to [ArgonautShapeless]() but hopefully with the compile time benefits that magnolia provides over shapeless.
+I am attempting to derive [Argonaut](https://github.com/argonaut-io/argonaut) codecs using [Magnolia](https://github.com/propensive/magnolia).
+The functionality would be very similar to [ArgonautShapeless](https://github.com/alexarchambault/argonaut-shapeless) but hopefully with the compile time benefits that magnolia provides over shapeless.

-There is a little more functionality in the hinted derivation which I shall document once the code compiles....
-Again this DOES NOT COMPILE YET...
+There is a little more functionality in the hinted derivation which I shall document once the code is properly tested

 ## Contribution policy ##